CloudcraveAcademy/switch2tech-76f708d3/README.md

 Switch2Tech was founded in **January 2024** by Issa Ajao following CloudCrave Solutions' acquisition of Staunch Technologies Limited in late 2023.

 Staunch had operated a commercial technology training programme.
-Rather than abruptly closing that operation, Issa personally funded the transition of former instructors — paying them while they reoriented from commercial instruction into software development.
+Rather than abruptly closing that operation, Issa personally funded the transition of former instructors, paying them while they reoriented from commercial instruction into software development.
 Once that transition was complete, those same instructors co-founded Switch2Tech as a free community mentorship initiative.

 Switch2Tech is structurally, financially, and philosophically distinct from any commercial training operation.
 It exists entirely to serve learners, not to generate revenue.